Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

    * Pressure fluctuations are normal.
    * When the compressor recharges, re-adjust the regulator knob as needed to return to the target pressure.

-         If the filter regulator pressure does not increase at all, check that the BSPP straight fitting is open by turning the black handle.
+         If the filter regulator pressure does not increase at all, check that the quick-disconnect on the air compressor side is open by turning the handle.